garywill/linux-router/README.md

     --random-mac            Use random MAC address

     --tp <port>             Transparent proxy,
-                            redirect non-LAN TCP and UDP traffic to port.
-                            (usually used with '--dns')
+                            redirect non-LAN TCP and UDP(not tested) traffic to port. (usually used with '--dns')

   WiFi hotspot options:
     --ap <wifi interface> <SSID>